cardano-foundation/blockperf/README.md

 ## Configuring the cardano-node

-Blockperf constantly reads the node logfile.
-The default cardano-node config file however is not providing all the relevant data points and will also not write the logs into a file.
-Change the following in your node config:
+For blockperf to work the node config needs to have the following configured.
+Keep in mind, the path is your choice.
+Its only important that you then later tell blockperf the same where to find them.

 * Make the node log to a json file